man-group/ArcticDB/docs/mkdocs/docs/index.md

 ['data']
 ```

-A library can then be retrieved:
+The library must then be instantiated in the code ready to read/write data:

 ```python
 library = ac['data']
 ```

-Sometimes it is more convenient to combine library creation and retrieval using this form, which will automatically create the library if needed, to save you checking
+Sometimes it is more convenient to combine library creation and instantiation using this form, which will automatically create the library if needed, to save you checking if it exists already:

 ```python
 library = ac.get_library('data', create_if_missing=True)